 You have now successfully installed the Arch Linux base system.
 It’s time to install the complete Deepin desktop.

 Part 2: Install Deepin Desktop in Arch Linux

 After reboot, choose Arch Linux from grub.
-In the Arch Linux prompt start running the following commands in sequence.
-These commands install Xorg server, lightdm display manager and Deepin desktop components.
+In the Arch Linux prompt, start running the following commands in sequence.
+These commands install the Xorg server, lightdm display manager and Deepin desktop components.

 - Install Xorg and display manager.
 Approx install size is 80 MB.